tritemio/nbrun/README.md

 # nbrun

-Batch-run Jupyter IPython notebooks (optionally) passing arguments.
+Batch-run Jupyter IPython notebooks (optionally) passing arguments a.k.a. running a notebook from another notebook.
 Nbrun contains a single function (`run_notebook()`) which allows to call/execute a notebook, optionally passing arguments, roughly similar to passing arguments to a function.